cambyse/trajectory_tree_tamp/README.md

 docker build -t tamp .
 ```

-This creates a docker image called 'tamp'.
-The repositories are checked out and built in this step.
+This creates a docker image called `tamp`.
+It installs the dependencies, clones repositories and compiles the examples.

 2. Run Docker image